System Patches Package¶

 Applying/Reverting a patch¶

-If a URL or commit ID was entered, the entry will have a fetch button.
+If a URL or commit ID was entered for a patch, the entry in the patch list will have a Fetch button.

-To apply the patch, click Apply and the package will apply the patch.
+To apply the patch, click Apply.
+The package will then apply the patch.
 The available link for the patch will then change to say Revert instead.

 To revert, click Revert.